Ahsoka Tano: Writing

 Filoni initially struggled with writing Ahsoka because he had "zero perspective" on what it was like to be a 14-year-old girl.
 He, therefore, shifted his focus and instead wrote Ahsoka primarily as a Jedi who just happens to be an adolescent female.
 Filoni said he "has always had a story in mind" for Ahsoka's overall development.
 He began thinking about the final confrontation between Ahsoka and Vader ever since he started writing material for Ahsoka; different iterations had different endings, including one in which Vader kills Ahsoka just as she slashes open his helmet to reveal his scarred face.

 Ashley Eckstein, who primarily voiced Ahsoka, said she and the writers were aware that audiences initially found the character annoying, and that there was a "fine line" between Ahsoka being bratty and becoming endearing.
 Because production was a year ahead of what was broadcast, with Ahsoka developing over that time, Eckstein implored fans to be patient with the character's growth.

 Although Ahsoka leaves the Jedi Order at the end of The Clone Wars' fifth season, the storyline initially had her return to the Order.
-Filoni said this would be the "normal" arc and suggested to Lucas that she instead remain expelled; Lucas agreed.
-Lucas believed Ahsoka survived Order 66, the mass murder of the Jedi portrayed in Star Wars Episode III: Revenge of the Sith.
+Filoni said this would be the "normal" arc and suggested to Lucas that she instead remain expelled; Lucas agreed as a compromise as he believed Ahsoka didn't survive Order 66, the mass murder of the Jedi portrayed in Star Wars Episode III: Revenge of the Sith.

 The Fulcrum character introduced early in Star Wars Rebels was always understood to be Ahsoka.
 Filoni, who served as executive producer and co-creator of Rebels, worked with Lucas on identifying what Ahsoka would know about Anakin's fate.
 Filoni also collaborated with executive producer Simon Kinberg and season one executive producer Greg Weisman on developing Ahsoka's role as a Rebel agent.

 The show's writers were excited for Ahsoka's return in the second season, and Filoni was anxious about Rebels instead becoming "The Ahsoka Tano Show".
 Consequently, Filoni required that Ahsoka play a role in service of Rebels' main characters, Ezra Bridger and Kanan Jarrus; he saw Ahsoka's new role as similar to the one played by Obi-Wan Kenobi in Star Wars.
 Although Ahsoka is more mature in Rebels, Filoni wanted "aspects of that kid who was there to shine through".
 He initially envisioned Ahsoka as a more "passive player" not engaged in combat, but later decided it was more appropriate to see Ahsoka as a warrior during a turbulent time.
 Ahsoka's presence was necessary to allow Darth Vader to encounter the show's lead characters without the latter being destroyed; Ahsoka can stand toe-to-toe with Vader.

 Filoni cites fans' passion for the character as one reason for Ahsoka's prominence in Clone Wars and Rebels.